 Weigela: This is our oldest daughter’s webname.
 Rob and I had originally planned on home schooling our children for kindergarten only (like I had been).
 We ended up building a house during Weigela’s kindergarten years so my mom occasionally came to our place to “babysit”.
 While Grandma cared for the children on those busier days, she delighted in teaching our Weigela how to read, using her methods from past school-teaching days.
 We initially enrolled Weigela for grade 1 in a small, local school but it became apparent by August that her special medical needs and advanced reading abilities would be a better fit in a home schooling environment.
 A school representative from the small public school replied strongly on the phone, “Please do!” upon our suggestion that we were considering homeschooling instead.
 It was HARD that first year and sometimes impossible to find products that were really valuable to us for homeschooling.
 I began to write a beginner level Canadian-based science resource, publishing my first book at the end of 2007.
 I had been tweaking curriculum anyways and it was easier often to just start fresh.
 As a child, Weigela was a hands-on visual learner who struggled with traditional written work and tiny graphics on worksheets; but she was mechanically-gifted, “square peg that didn’t fit a round hole”, inventive, highly musical, and a quiet and thoughtful student.
 Depending on how math was taught, she was either a failure and hated it or it was a favourite subject.
 Today, she excels highly in the ACT and SAT testing and in many of her classes.
 Weigela was/is an independent learner with a healthy balance of academics and home life – she loves to bake (e.g. pies, breads), crochet, sing, play the piano, build (e.g. sandboxes, cupboards), garden, organize, read, and invent things.
-Weigela has now graduated from her high school years, excited to study at the post-secondary level with interests in math, physics, and design.
+Weigela has now graduated from her high school years and continues to be excited to study at the post-secondary level with interests in math, physics, and design.
 Over the years of homeschooling and a few semesters in public education, she has really helped to shape our direction in business as she has been the main one to “test out” many curriculum resources, including our own.

 What did we, as parents, learn from Weigela?